mwinb/VaporTs/README.md

     - `type LoggerFn = (message: any, ...additionalParams: any[]) => void | Promise<void>`
   - `controllers: Controller[]` (required)
     - any class with the Controller Decorator.
-    - Throws error with information about the class if a non-controller decorated classes are passed
+    - Throws error with information about the class if a undecorated class is passed
   - `expressApplication: Express.Application` (required)
   - `router: Express.Router` (required)